g-andrade/locus/README.md

 #### Usage

 ##### 1\.
 Configure your license key

+**Skip this step if you're not loading databases directly from MaxMind.**

 Get a free [license key](https://www.maxmind.com/en/geolite2/signup) from MaxMind if you haven't one already.
 Once logged in, you'll find the